eslint-community/eslint-plugin-n/docs/rules/no-hide-core-modules.md

 📝 Disallow third-party modules which are hiding core modules.

-❌ This rule is deprecated.
+❌ This rule has been [deprecated](https://github.com/mysticatea/eslint-plugin-node/issues/69) since v4.2.0.
+This rule was based on an invalid assumption.

 <!-- end auto-generated rule header -->